Do you have a smelly trash can? Try these trash can deodorizer tabs. They are easy to make and work really well. You can even change up the scents.

 How to Make Trash Can Deodorizer Tabs

 Mix the baking soda and essential oils.
 How much and what kind of essential oils is up to you.
-I used around a teaspoon of orange essential oils.
-Just add until the amount of scent is to your preference.
+I used about a teaspoon of orange essential oils.
+Just add the amount of scent is to your preference.

 Spoon the mixture into a silicone mold and pack it in firmly.

-Store in an air tight container.
+Store the trash can deodorizer tabs in an airtight container.
 Add one or two to the bottom of your trash can as needed.

 It’s fun to experiment with the scents for these.
 I plan to make some with orange, cinnamon, and clove around the holidays.
 These can also be used in your fridge in place of a box of baking soda.
 They also would be great for diaper pails!